-- (2) A notice under this section - (a) may include an area of adjacent land if necessary to effectively contain the infestation; - (b) shall be made as soon as practicable after the finding of the infestation. - (3) In an infested biosecurity controlled area, the Secretary or any biosecurity officer may enter upon any land at any time in order to ascertain the status of a regulated pest or disease. - (4) In an infested biosecurity controlled area, pending the making of an notice in writing under section 63, no animal or animal product, or plant or plant product, fodder, fitting or other thing as specified in the declaration, may be moved out of, into or within the area except with the permission of a biosecurity officer and in accordance with any conditions reasonably imposed by the officer. - (5) A person who contravenes subsection (4) commits an offence. - 63.
-Regulation of infested biosecurity controlled areas (1) In an infested biosecurity controlled area, the Director may in writing direct - (a) the treatment or disposal of diseased animals and plants; - (b) the destocking, cleaning, disinfecting or other treatment of land, premises and conveyances; - (c) the inspection and treatment of regulated articles in or entering or leaving the area; - (d) the movement of animals or plants or their products into, out of or within the area; - (e) any other biosecurity measures the Director considers necessary to control the infestation. - (2) In respect of an infested biosecurity controlled area, the Director may by notice in writing control - (a) the movement of regulated articles, humans and conveyances into, out of, and within the area; - (b) any other matter the Director considers necessary to prevent the movement of host material into and out of the area - (3) An notice in writing under subsection (1) or (2) may create offences for breaches of it and prescribe maximum penalties not exceeding the amounts as specified by regulation. - (4) Section 62(4) ceases to have effect upon the coming into force of an order under this section.
+- (2) An order under this section - - (a) may include an area of adjacent land if necessary to effectively contain the infestation; - (b) must be made as soon as practicable after the finding of the infestation; and - (c) comes into effect on the date it is signed by the Minister. - (3) In an infested biosecurity controlled area, a biosecurity officer may enter upon any land at any time in order to ascertain the status of a regulated pest or disease. - (4) In an infested biosecurity controlled area, pending the making of an order under section 63, no animal or animal product, or plant or plant product, fodder, fitting or other thing as specified in the declaration, may be moved out of, into or within the area except with the permission of a biosecurity officer and in accordance with any conditions reasonably imposed by the officer. - (5) A person who contravenes subsection (4) commits an offence. - 63.
+(1) In an infested biosecurity controlled area, the Director may, by order in the Gazette, direct - (a) the treatment or disposal of diseased animals and plants; - (b) the destocking, cleaning, disinfecting or other treatment of land, premises and conveyances; - (c) the inspection and treatment of regulated articles in or entering or leaving the area: or - (d) any other biosecurity measures the Director considers necessary to control the infestation. - (2) In respect of an infested biosecurity controlled area. the Director may by order control - (a) the movement of animals or plants or their products or other regulated articles into, out of or within the area; - (b) the movement of humans and conveyances into, out of or within the area; or - (c) any other activity the Director considers needs to be controlled to prevent the movement of host material into and out of the area. - (3) An order under subsection (1) or (2) may create offences for breaches of it and prescribe maximum penalties not exceeding a fine of 20,000 penalty units for an individual and 100,000 penalty units for a corporate body. - (4) An order under this section - - (a) must be published as required by section 104(1); and - (b) does not take effect until published in the Gazette. - (5) Section 62(4) ceases to have effect upon the coming into force of an order under this section. - (6) The cost of treatment or destruction under this section is to be borne by the Ministry, and the owner is entitled to compensation (but not consequential loss) for destruction of an article under this section. - 64.
+(1) The Minister, on the advice of the Director, may be order in the Gazette declare any biosecurity controlled areas